From the Cook

 Tips & Tricks (5)

-- Cream Peanut Butter First 🥜Cream the peanut butter with softened butter for 2-3 minutes before adding other ingredients to ensure even distribution and a lighter, fluffier cookie texture.
+- Cream Peanut Butter First 🥜Beat the peanut butter with softened butter and sweetener for 2-3 minutes until light and fluffy—this incorporates air and creates a tender, cake-like texture rather than dense cookies.

-- Chill Dough Before Baking ❄️Refrigerate cookie dough for at least 30 minutes to prevent excessive spreading and create thicker, chewier cookies with better-defined edges.
+- Chill Dough for Better Shape 🧊Refrigerate the dough for at least 30 minutes before baking to prevent excessive spreading and maintain defined, chewy centers with crispy edges.

-- Bake Until Slightly Underdone 🍪Remove cookies from the oven when the centers still look slightly soft—they'll continue cooking on the hot baking sheet for perfect chewy texture as they cool.
+- Underbake Slightly for Chewiness 🍪Remove cookies when the edges are set but the centers still look slightly underdone (about 2 minutes before fully baked)—they'll continue cooking on the hot pan for perfectly chewy results.

 Recipe Facts